Long-Term Care Hospital (LTCH) Quality Reporting Program (QRP) Reconsideration and Exception & Extension

 Response from CMS

-CMS will provide a written acknowledgment upon receipt of the exception or extension request.
+CMS will provide a written acknowledgment upon receipt of the exception and extension request.
 CMS will notify the CEO or CEO-designated contact provided in the request with the decision via email.

-For additional assistance, LTCHs may submit questions related to the reconsideration request exception and extension request to the following email address: LTCHQRPReconsiderations@cms.hhs.gov.
+For additional assistance, LTCHs may submit questions related to the reconsideration or exception and extension request to: LTCHQRPReconsiderations@cms.hhs.gov.